sitepack/sitepack/README.md

 ## Why not Universal/Isomorphic?
-- Code is hard to maintain.
-You have to consider server side (eg. use isomorphic-fetch for ajax), and add lots of code to deal with it.
+- Universal apps need to run in the Node context, they are hard to build, take more time and effort, and more bugs to deal with (some come from server side, not IE, damn...).
-- Run a nodejs server is not simple, more cost, more issues, more uncertainties.
+- Run a Node.js server is not simple, more cost, more (security) issues, more uncertainties.
 - Cache is hard.